Invariant Probabilistic Prediction: Acknowledgement

-We are grateful to Lucas Kook for advice on the implementation of distributional anchor regression.
+We are grateful to Lucas Kook for advice on the implementation of distributional anchor regression, and to the associate editor and a referee for helpful comments.
 AH and PB are supported in part by European Research Council (ERC) under European Union's Horizon 2020 research and innovation programme, grant agreement No. 786461.
 XS is supported in part by the ETH AI Center.
 ML is supported in part by NSF Grant DMS-2203012.